 lead to the next, like a flashlight progressively

-illumines a dark path just far enough ahead to see the next step.
+illumines a path just far enough ahead to see the next step.
 To the

-He will entrust to us His treasures both here and in eternity.
+He will entrust us with His treasures both here and in eternity.

 (42j) Judgment